solana-labs/solana/book/src/programs/drones.md

 The drone may prefer its airdrops only target a particular Solana cluster.
 To do that, it listens to the cluster for new entry IDs and ensure any requests reference a recent one.

-Note: to listen for new entry IDs assumes the drone is either a fullnode or a _light_ client.
+Note: to listen for new entry IDs assumes the drone is either a validator or a _light_ client.
 At the time of this writing, light clients have not been implemented and no proposal describes them.
 This document assumes one of the following approaches be taken:

 1. Define and implement a light client
-2. Embed a fullnode
+2. Embed a validator
 3. Query the jsonrpc API for the latest last id at a rate slightly faster than

    ticks are produced.